upper/upper.io/upper-docs/upper.io/v3/content/mssql/index.md

 ### Identity Columns

-If you want to use auto-increment (or serial) keys with a SQL Server database, you must define the column type as an `IDENTITY(1, 1)`, like this:
+If you want tables to generate a unique number automatically whenever a new record is inserted, you can use auto-incremental keys.
+In this case, the column must be defined as `IDENTITY(1, 1)`.

 ```sql
 CREATE TABLE foo(